Orientation & Mobility Application Process

 Please note, the application must be signed and dated by you and witnessed by one person.

 The medical history and vision evaluation forms should be completed by your family physician and eye care professional.
 If you have health concerns that could complicate training, please make sure these concerns are stated clearly by your physician.
-Training is accelerated and requires a few hours of walking each day.
+Training is accelerated and requires a minimum of 30 minutes of sustained walking, multiple times per day.

 The waiver release of liability, indemnity and consent form allows Leader Dog to contact those listed on your application.
 All information is confidential and is not distributed outside of our organization.